Pay Off Student Loans First or Credit Cards

 Which Debt Costs More

-Credit cards interest rates are typically higher than student loan interest rates which means this debt is more expensive.
+Credit card interest rates are typically higher than student loan interest rates which means this debt is more expensive.
 For example, a $10,000 student loan at 6.8 percent APR paid over 20 years would cost $8,321 in interest.
 A $10,000 credit card balance at 17 percent APR paid over 20 years would cost $25,230 in interest!
 And that's assuming both interest rates remain fixed over that period of time.
 The long-term interest cost goes up if the interest rates increase.

 Credit card interest is not tax-deductible unless you have used a credit card solely for education expenses.
 You'll have to keep detailed records about how you've used your credit card and the amount of interest you pay each year.